QF 1-pounder pom-pom: Germany

 A version was produced in Germany for both Navy and Army.

 In World War I, it was used in Europe as an anti-aircraft gun as the Maxim Flak M14.
 Four guns were used mounted on field carriages in the German South West Africa campaign in 1915, against South African forces.

 United Kingdom

 South African War

 The British government initially rejected the gun but other countries bought it, including the South African Republic (Transvaal) government.
 In the Second Boer War, the British found themselves being fired on by the Boers with their 37 mm Maxim-Nordenfelt versions using ammunition made in Germany.
-The Boers' Maxim was also a large caliber, belt-fed, water-cooled machine gun that fired explosive rounds (smokeless ammunition) at 450 rounds per minute.
+The Boers' Maxim was also a large calibre, belt-fed, water-cooled machine gun that fired explosive rounds (smokeless ammunition) at 450 rounds per minute.

 Vickers-Maxim shipped either 57 or 50 guns out to the British Army in South Africa, with the first three arriving in time for the Battle of Paardeberg of February 1900.
 These Mk I versions were mounted on typical field gun type carriages.